-- Active school travel helps to meet the goal for school-aged children of at least 60 minutes per day of moderate to vigorous physical activity, which is linked with lower body mass index and improved cardiovascular health (ParticipACTION, 2016) - Compared to those who are driven to school, active travelers are more physically active over the course of the entire day, getting as much as 45 additional minutes of moderate to vigorous physical activity per day (ParticipACTION, 2016) - The increased physical activity specifically associated with the school journey has been found to lower body mass index (BMI) over time (Mendoza & Liu, 2014) and improve cardiovascular health (Larouche, Saunders, Faulkner, Colley, & Tremblay, 2014) - Active school travel is associated with mental health benefits including reduced stress, depression, and anxiety, and increased happiness (Lambiase, Barry, & Roemmich, 2010; Ramanathan, O'Brien, Faulkner, & Stone, 2014; lancovich, 2015) - Children and parents who walk or bike to/from school report also more positive emotions during the school trip than those who travel by car (ParticipACTION, 2016) - Active school travel also helps to meet Ontario Ministry of Education goals for student well-being and helps to build life-long habits of independent and active mobility (Ontario Ministry of Education, 2016; Ontario Ministry of Education, 2014)
+- Physical activity (of any type) is associated with a wide variety of physical and mental health benefits.
+Research suggests that higher levels of physical activity are linked with: lower body mass index and waist circumference; healthier levels of blood pressure, blood glucose, insulin and triglycerides; better arterial and bone health; better cognitive functioning and self-esteem; and less anxiety and depression (ParticipACTION, 2018). - Children who walk or bike to school are more physically active "A meta-analysis that combined studies on walking to/from school and physical activity measured by accelerometry found that elementary school students who walk to school get an additional 17 minutes of daily MVPA, which equates to 23% of their total daily physical activity, whereas high school students who walk to school get an extra 14 minutes of daily MVPA or 36% of their total daily physical activity."
+(ParticipACTION, 2018) - The increased physical activity specifically associated with the school journey has been found to lower body mass index (BMI) over time (Mendoza & Liu, 2014) and improve cardiovascular health (Larouche et al., 2014).

+- Active school travel is associated with mental health benefits including reduced stress, depression, and anxiety, and increased happiness (Lambiase et al., 2010; Ramanathan et al., 2014; lancovich, 2015).
+Children and parents who walk or bike to/from school report also more positive emotions during the school trip than those who travel by car (ParticipACTION, 2018). - Active school travel helps to meet Ontario Ministry of Education goals for student well-being and helps to build life-long habits of independent and active mobility (Ontario Ministry of Education, 2016; Ontario Ministry of Education, 2014).